labodejuguete/Fichina-MKII/README.md

  ----------------------------------------

-Fichina lets you play classical games like Pong, Arkanoid, Asteroids, Tetris, and is also a completely functional Arduino-compatible board.
-You can use any shield (except from those that uses 3.3V) to expand its capabilities (DC motor control, servos, leds, led stripes, etc...) .Fichina is based on HACKVISION by Nootropic Design. https://nootropicdesign.com/hackvision/
+Fichina lets you play classical games like Pong, Arkanoid, Asteroids, Tetris, and is based on HACKVISION by Nootropic Design. https://nootropicdesign.com/hackvision/

 For playing games, you will need TV Out Library.